yhli-ml/PLNL/README.md

 ```

 ### 3.2 Reproduce the results of PLNL
-In order to reproduce the results of DISC, you need to change the hyper-parameters in the bash scripts ([./run.sh](./run.sh)) for different datasets.
+In order to reproduce the results of PLNL, you need to change the hyper-parameters in the bash scripts ([./run.sh](./run.sh)) for different datasets.

 ```bash
 #!/bin/bash